cam5/leadpages_wordpress_plugin/readme.md

 A WordPress plugin to easily use your Leadpages pages and Leadboxes inside your WordPress site.

 ***Change Log***

+*2.1.6.1
+    * Updated cron job to check status of users account to ensure that the response code is 200

+   and the profiles is a valid index of response

 *2.1.6
     * Added split tests as a page object in the Add Leadpage dropdown